MichelJuillard/dynare-michel/windows/README.txt

   [mex] Sylvester equation solution.
   [mex] Kronecker products.
   [mex] Sparse kronecker products.
+  [mex] Bytecode evaluation.
+  [mex] k-order perturbation solver.
+  [mex] k-order solution simulation.

-On the contrary, if DLL are not detected, Dynare will fallback on slower alternatives written in M-files, and display the following:
+On the contrary, if DLL are not detected, Dynare will fallback on slower alternatives written in M-files (only for some of the DLLs), and display the following:

   Configuring Dynare ...
   [m]   Generalized QZ.
   [m]   Sylvester equation solution.
   [m]   Kronecker products.
   [m]   Sparse kronecker products.
+  [no]  Bytecode evaluation.
+  [no]  k-order perturbation solver.
+  [no]  k-order solution simulation.

-In this last case, Dynare will run correctly, but with suboptimal speed.
-There could be several reasons for Matlab (R) or Octave failing to detect the DLL:
+In this last case, Dynare will run correctly on the basic features, but with suboptimal speed, and some features will be missing.
+There could be several reasons for MATLAB (R) or Octave failing to detect the DLL:

 * Your path settings may be wrong.
 Make sure that the 'matlab' subdirectory of your Dynare installation is the only Dynare directory present in the path variable.

-* Your Matlab (R) or Octave version may be incompatible with the provided binaries.
+* Your MATLAB (R) or Octave version may be incompatible with the provided binaries.

 * You may have a custom M-file in your search path with the same name than a